UniqueNetwork/unique_utils/docs/Address.md

 #### crossAccountIdUncapitalized

-The method checks whether a Cross Account Id object is passed with uncapitalized property.
+The method checks whether a CrossAccountId object is passed with uncapitalized property.

 ``` ts
 crossAccountIdUncapitalized: (obj: any) => boolean